Great Horned Owl

 The great horned owl is the second largest owl in California.
-Their average size is .5 meters in length and a 1.4 meter wingspan.
 The “horns” of the owl are actually only feather tufts, colored brown with the rest of the body.
 They also have some spotted coloration in darker shades of brown.
 The great horned owl is one of the most common owls, equally at home in deserts, wetlands, forests, grasslands, backyards and cities.

-Mating occurrs in late January or early February.
 Females will usually lay 2-3 eggs once a year.
 These eggs will be incubated by both parents.
-They will hatch in four weeks.
-Parents are very protective of their young, which will mature and leave the nest after 1-2 months.
+They will hatch in 4 weeks, and will mature and leave the nest in 1-2 months.